-Distance Education Non-Primary funding is designed to support and encourage school authorities with distance education programs to open their programs to students from other authorities.
-The grant is provided to school authorities that provide distance education programming to students who do not have primary registration with them and attend a school outside their geographic boundary.
+D1.4.C - DISTANCE EDUCATION NON-PRIMARY REGISTRATIONS - UNDER REVIEW Distance Education Non-Primary funding is designed to support and encourage school authorities with distance education programs to open their programs to students from other authorities.
+The grant is provided to school authorities that provide distance education programming to students who do not have primary registration with them. and attend a school outside their geographic boundary.

 The grant is comprised of three allocations:

-- I. Non-Primary Registration Out-of-District Allocation - II.
-Non-Primary Registration Allocation for Home Education High School (HS) Students - III.
+- 1. Non-Primary Registration Out-of-District Allocation - 2.
+Non-Primary Registration Allocation for Home Education High School (HS) Students - 3.
 Application-based for Online Providers Allocation

-I. Non-Primary Registration Out-of-District Allocation Allocation Formula
+D1.4.C.1 - Non-Primary Registration Out-of-District Allocation

-Number of Non-Primary Registration Out-of-District Students

-Distance Education Non-Primary Rate
+Number of Non-Primary Registration Out-of-District Students x Distance Education Non-Primary Rate

-- 1. All school authorities providing an online learning and/or print-based distance education program will be eligible for the non-primary registration out-of-district allocation provided they meet the following criteria: - a.
-Schools registering students concurrently in a distance education program retain responsibility for the oversight and provision of support for their students as the responsible school where the student's primary registration exists. - Only students who have a primary registration at a school authority in Alberta on the September count date of the school year will be counted towards non-primary enrolment of a school authority. - c.
-A non-primary student will not be counted towards this grant if any of the following are true: - Their primary registration is with the same school authority as the non-primary registration. - ii.
+- All school authorities providing an online learning and/or print-based distance education program will be eligible for the non-primary registration out-of-district allocation provided they meet the following criteria: - a.
+Schools registering students concurrently in a distance education program retain responsibility for the oversight and provision of support for their students as the responsible school where the student's primary registration exists. - b.
+Only students who have a primary registration at a school authority in Alberta on the September count date of the school year will be counted towards non-primary enrolment of a school authority. - c.
+A non-primary student will not be counted towards this grant if any of the following are true: - i.
+Their primary registration is with the same school authority as the non-primary registration. - ii.
 Their resident board is the same as the non-primary registration. - d.
 Only students actively attending to their learning (as identified through Learning Management System data) will be included in the calculation. - e.
 Students enrolled in these programs must be identified through student enrolment code assignment 622 Online Program non-primary student and/or 623 Print Based Distance Education Program non-primary student. - f.
 In addition, students registered in distance education programs must be enrolled in course sections identified as online learning (VTL) and print-based distance education (DSL) in school student information systems. - g.
 Schools providing online learning and print-based distance education programs as described in the Guide to Education must indicate their program offering(s) in the Provincial Education Directory (PED). - h.
-Evidence of a daily structured learning environment (e.g., regular check-ins with students, scheduled learning periods, synchronous virtual sessions) for Grades 1-9 students in online/distance education programs; and - i.
-Willingness to share digital resources/courses with other school authorities at no cost. - The grant is allocated based 2022/23 estimated enrolment data for non-primary out-of-district students.
-If more than one school authority has non-primary registration for a student, the student is counted towards the school authority with higher instructional minutes/number of credits - 3.
-Non-primary out-of-district students are required to be registered by September 29 (term 1) or by April 15 (term 2).
+Evidence of a daily structured learning environment (e.g., regular check-ins with students, scheduled learning periods, synchronous virtual sessions) for Grades 1-9 students in online/distance education programs. - i.
+Willingness to share digital resources/courses with other school authorities at no cost. - 2.
+The grant is allocated based 2024/25 estimated enrolment data for non-primary out-of-district students.
+If more than one school authority has non-primary registration for a student, the student is counted towards the school authority with higher instructional minutes/number of credits. - 3.
+Non-primary out-of-district students are required to be registered by September 27 (term 1) or by April 15 (term 2).

-II.
-Non-Primary Registration Allocation for Home Education High School (HS) Students Allocation Formula
+D1.4.C.2 - Non-Primary Registration Allocation for Home Education High School (HS) Students

-Number of Non-Primary Registration Home Education HS Students

-\$650 (up to 5 credits)
+Number of Non-Primary Registration Home Education HS Students X \$650 (up to 5 credits)